magento/pagebuilder-docs/docs/control-layout/add-viewports.md

 The `width` values set here should match the `max-width` values configured for the `media` nodes in `view.xml`.
 If they don't, the end user will see a stage preview that differs from what customers see on the storefront.

 Now if you save your `.less` file, transpile it, and reload of your browser, you should see the stage canvas changes widths to match the widths set in your viewport classes.

-### Step 6: Add viewport forms

-Now that you've completed the stage setup for your new viewports, its time to use them to create a content type property that can accept different values for different  breakpoints.

 ## Summary